 Now coming from Los Angeles and adding to the night with their funk rock feel was Espresso.
 They carried this presence on stage in which made you felt a part of as a crowd.
 Their psychedelic funk sound made it seem like you kept switching dimensions as the songs would change.
-With songs like “Glexistential” and “Space Ship, Space Dick,”playing, the crowd couldn’t help but melt once they began to play and share the energy they brought with them that night.
+With songs like “Glexistential” and “Space Ship, Space Dick,” playing, the crowd couldn’t help but melt once they began to play.

 Third to last on the lineup were The Crudes, another Los Angeles based band.
 The Crudes had such a unique flow to their sound.
-Their music gave you this sense that was nostalgic to a past life.
-It was weirdly familiar yet serene and reminiscent.
-The piano was a touch and it wouldn’t have been the same.
+Giving you this sense that was nostalgic to a past life.
+It was serene and reminiscent and the piano was a touch.
 Each member carried their own different touch of energy but combined as one in their music was just brilliant.

-From San Antonio, Texas up next on the stage was Junkie, and let me just say how unapologetic they were in every good way.
-With possibly the best crowd of the night, their stage presence was matched with the crowds and everything felt in place.
+From San Antonio, Texas up next on the stage was Junkie, and they were unapologetic in every good way.
+With possibly the best crowd of the night, their stage presence was matched with the crowds and it was ecstatic.
 Their energy on stage added to the feel of the night.
 I took a few photos because my heart!
 Everything about their set was great.

 “Junkie was another set I didn’t end up taking photos of because they brought an energy to the stage that was super sick and was paralleled by the crowd.
 The dudes hoop earrings and his overall look made it seem like he would be a quiet person to talk to but he was going in.
 It was pretty cool.” (@motherof9pam)

 And lastly, Beach Goons were up on stage.
 Based here in San Diego from Barrio Logan, the beach goons were back at SOMA but this time headlining the side stage for the first time.
-Hitting the last set of the night with their classics and a few new songs, they brought the night to a sick end.
-Shared laughter and the last batch of energy of the night…
+Hitting the last set of the night with their classics and a few new songs, they brought the night to high with shouted lyrics and the last batch of energy of the night…

 Photography by Diego Jimenez